 Necessity of the U4U

 Before the announcement of the Uniting for Ukraine program, Ukrainians had no viable option to seek protection in the U.S. that was safe and expedient.
 The announcement of Ukrainian Temporary Protected Status (TPS) was helpful for Ukrainians present in the U.S. as of April 11, 2022, but does not help Ukrainians outside of the U.S. seeking safety.
-The existing refugee resettlement process and visa system (both immigrant and nonimmigrant pathways) are and are unable to respond effectively.
+The existing refugee resettlement process and visa system (both immigrant and nonimmigrant pathways) are slow and are unable to respond effectively.
 These inefficiencies were most recently highlighted during the Afghan evacuation.

 In response to the inefficiencies and the dire need for safety, thousands of Ukrainians have flown to Mexico and applied for protection at the U.S.-Mexico border.
 “U.S. immigration officials have processed nearly 15,000 undocumented Ukrainians in the past three months, most of them along the Mexican border,” according to a CBS News article.
 For those with the means to do so, this had been the best available option to obtain protection in the U.S. Of course, this process is far from efficient and only created additional strains, adding to the influx of people seeking protection along the U.S. southern border, and adding to the asylum backlog.
 While CBP has managed to process Ukrainians in a matter of days, devoting processing resources has added to backlogs elsewhere in the system.
 In addition, it has led to about the disparate treatment of Ukrainians at ports of entry in comparison to that of other nationalities.
 U4U aims to reduce the need to seek protection at the U.S.-Mexico border and mitigate some of these growing concerns.